Ukraine's OSCE envoy says Russian forces seized city

 At the meeting of the OSCE, which groups Russia as well as the United States among its 57 members, Prokopchuk said he had appealed "to all our partners to provide all possible support to Ukraine to defend itself and to rebuff this aggression."

 Russia denies intervening in Ukraine by arming the rebels or sending soldiers across the border.
-The defence ministry declined to comment on reports of Russian tanks in Novoazovsk.
+The defense ministry declined to comment on reports of Russian tanks in Novoazovsk.

 Russian Ambassador Andrey Kelin told reporters during the OSCE meeting: "No Russian forces are crossing in any point the border of Ukraine."